FAF-UTM/11_FAF_212/README.md

 }
 ```

-This code defines a metamodel using the grammar.tx file, loads the model from the test.med file, and then accesses the contents of the model.
+<p align="justify"> This code defines a metamodel using the grammar.tx file, loads the model from the test.med file, and then accesses the contents of the model.
 The print statements at the end show some of the contents of the model, but you can access any of the other attributes or sub-attributes of the model as needed.
-Note that the output of this code will depend on the contents of your input file.
+Note that the output of this code will depend on the contents of your input file. <p>

 Final text.py: